-Students who earn a bachelor of arts degree in history are eligible to pursue endorsement for secondary education teacher licensure.
+Students who earn a bachelor of arts degree in history at NVU-Johnson are eligible to pursue endorsement for secondary education teacher licensure.
 Learn more about licensure requirements here.

 Students at both the Johnson and Lyndon campuses of Northern Vermont University can pursue a minor in history.
 Select the link for your campus to learn more about requirements for the history minor.